arichadda/NIfTI-Image-Converter/README.md

 ```
 ## Permissions

-If you didn't install nii2png through pip, you may need to grant nii2png.py permission to execute.
-On unix systems, Python scripts can be made executable using the following process:
+You may need to make the file executable by running the command below.

 ```
 $ chmod +x nii2png.py